 93. Drop Shipping

-You don’t have to sell used items online to make some extra cash.
+You don’t have to sell used items online to make an extra $500 a month.
 You can also start a side business through drop shipping.
 In this case, you would sell new items from a manufacturer or distributor online on sites like eBay and they’ll ship the items to customers for you.
 This is a simple way to drop ship.

 94. Sell Items on Amazon